 When not on the road or in the studio, Watkins guest-starred as fiddler and/or harmony vocalist on albums by Bela Fleck, the Chieftains, Ray LaMontagne, Ben Lee, Dan Wilson, Richard Thompson, and Alex Woodward, among others.

 Other members of Nickel Creek, Sean Watkins and Chris Thile (with the Punch Brothers), have also released solo records.

-She guest hosted Prairie Home Companion on January 15, 2011, one of only three times in over 35 years that show founder Garrison Keillor did not host himself.
-The 68 year-old Keillor hints that Watkins may replace him on the long running PBS program, telling reporters “She did great, I think she would do even better next time.”
+She guest hosted Prairie Home Companion on January 15, 2011, one of only three times in over 35 years that show founder Garrison Keillor had not hosted himself.
+The 68 year-old Keillor hinted that Watkins may replace him on the long running PBS program, telling reporters “She did great, I think she would do even better next time.”
 He praised her “youth, beauty and bare shoulders...then, if you can play fiddle, too, and sing.”

 In spring 2011, Watkins was aboard the Delta Airlines 737 jumbo jet forced to make an unscheduled landing due to a potential security threat (a suspected bomb), diverting the Detroit-to-San Diego flight to Albuquerque, New Mexico.
 On June 7, she and fellow Nickel Creek alum Sean Watkins made a surprise appearance onstage with Lyle Lovett and John Hiatt at Humphrey’s in San Diego.

 Her full-length Sun Midnight Sun was released on the Nonesuch label in May 2012.
 Her concert set opening for Jackson Browne at the Paramount Theatre in Denver, Colorado on November 14, 2012, was broadcast live on AXS TV.